 The main round of applications for Semester 1 2024 scholarships are now closed.
-Applicants will be advised the outcome of their application by close of business on Tuesday 28 February 2023.
+Applicants will be advised the outcome of their application by close of business on Thursday, 31 August 2023.

 Applying is easy.
 For domestic students, you only need to submit one application form to be considered for most UniSC scholarships and bursaries.

 The following application process will apply during the Semester 1 and Semester 2 scholarship application periods:

 - If you don't have UniSC login details, create an account.
 You can apply for a scholarship before you receive your offer to study.

 - If you are a new or continuing student, sign in using your UniSC username and password.
 Where you are asked for an application number, add your student ID number.